 The Division, which is required to “establish training, practice and caseload standards for the representation of children, youths, indigent respondents and indigent legal parties,” Conn.
-Gen. Stat. § 51-296(c)(3), released Performance Guidelines for Counsel in Juvenile Matters, intended to serve as a guide for the representation of juvenile clients in delinquency proceedings.
-These advisory guidelines were designed for counsel to evaluate and improve their own performance and cover a variety of issues, including role of counsel, plea negotiations, trial preparation, disposition, and appeal.
+Gen. Stat. § 51-296(c)(3) (2020), released Performance Guidelines for Counsel in Juvenile Matters, intended to serve as a guide for the representation of youth clients in delinquency proceedings.
+These advisory guidelines were designed for counsel to evaluate and improve their own performance and cover a variety of issues, including role of counsel, conflicts of interest, lawyer-client relationship, plea negotiations, trial preparation, evidence, disposition, and appeal.

 Juvenile Court Rules